 Early Learnings Led to Our 1st Pivot

-Elemental Excelerator was initially modeled after the traditional government grant programs like Advanced Research Projects Agency – Energy (ARPA-E) program, which competitively awarding grants for projects and culminating in the submission of a final report on the project’s outcome.
+Elemental Excelerator was initially modeled after traditional government grant programs like the Advanced Research Projects Agency — Energy (ARPA-E) program, which competitively awarded grants for projects and culminated in the submission of a final report on the project’s outcome.
 We were even named after an acronym associated with our funding — HREDV (Hawaii Renewable Energy Development Venture).